joshk326/StartupManager/README.md

 # Startup Manager

-A tool to add delay to process start up time after booting your computer.
+A multithreaded tool to add delay to process start up time after booting your computer.

 ## Run Locally